Skip to main content

 if ema_7 > ema_25 > ema_99:

-trend = "bullish"
+trend = "🟢 Bullish"

 elif ema_7 < ema_25 < ema_99:

-trend = "bearish"
+trend = "🔴 Bearish"

 else:

-trend = "mixed"
+trend = "🟡 Mixed"

 # Find support/resistance levels

-supports, resistances = find_sr_levels(candles, lookback, tolerance)
+supports, resistances = find_sr_levels(closes, config.lookback)

-return {
+return (

 Routine Best Practices

-Return error states rather than raising exceptions:
+Return error messages rather than raising exceptions:

 if not candles:

-return {"error": "No candle data available"}
+return "No candle data available"

 Global vs Agent-Specific